Charan-poojary/Charan-poojary/README.md

 - 🌱 I’m currently learning **.Net core,C#,SQL Server,AWS**

-- 💬 Ask me about **react,mongoDB,HTML and css**
+- 💬 Ask me about **java,javascript,bootstrap,react,mongoDB,HTML and css**

 - 📫 How to reach me **charanhejamady101@gmail.com**

-- 📄 To Know more about my experiences,have a look at <a href="https://drive.google.com/file/d/1YkLEz36SrpPIrEv9WnYin6Tm3C4bOiAj/view?usp=sharing">My Resume</a>
+- 📄 To Know more about my experiences,have a look at <a href="https://drive.google.com/file/d/1uWBRGapuVqcc2ESSehDdymN709_FwdS-/view?usp=sharing">My Resume</a>

 <h3 align="left">Connect with me:</h3>
 <p align="left">